TheBraun54/Obsidian-Bible-Project/Bibles/World-English-Bible/47 - 2 Corinthians/2 Corinthians 8/2 Corinthians 8.5.md

 ---

-and [this], not as we had hoped, but first they gave their own selves to the Lord, and to us through the will of God.
+This was not as we had hoped, but first they gave their own selves to the Lord, and to us through the will of God.